JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/README.md

 ## Terraform

-### Introduction

-What is Terraform?
+### What is Terraform?

-open-source tool by HashiCorp, used for provisioning infrastructure resources supports DevOps best practices for change management Managing configuration files in source control to maintain an ideal provisioning state for testing and production environments
+- open-source tool by HashiCorp, used for provisioning infrastructure resources
+- supports DevOps best practices for change management
+- Managing configuration files in source control to maintain an ideal provisioning state for testing and production environments

 ### What is IaC?

-Infrastructure-as-Code
+- Infrastructure-as-Code
-build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
+- build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

 ### Some advantages

-Infrastructure lifecycle management
+- Infrastructure lifecycle management
-Version control commits
+- Version control commits
-Very useful for stack-based deployments, and with cloud providers such as AWS, GCP, Azure, K8S… State-based approach to track resource changes throughout deployments
+- Very useful for stack-based deployments, and with cloud providers such as AWS, GCP, Azure, K8S…
+- State-based approach to track resource changes throughout deployments

 ### Files